aws-samples/centralized-custom-checkov-sast/README.md

 ### Checkov Configuration File

-The file .checkov.yml is a Checkov configuration file that defines the parameters that should be used when running Checkov.
+The file `.checkov.yml` is a Checkov configuration file that defines the parameters that should be used when running Checkov.

 ### Checkov Custom Checks

-Checkov custom checks should be added to the `external_checks` directory.
+Checkov custom checks should be added to the `custom_checks` directory.
 Two example rules are added to start.

 The Checkov configuration file will reference this directory to run the checks during the Checkov action.

 For more details on custom checks, see: https://www.checkov.io/3.Custom%20Policies/Custom%20Policies%20Overview.html

-#### Custom Check Naming
+#### Custom Check Naming Convention

 Your custom check should start with `custom_`, followed by a unique three-digit number, followed by a `snake_case` description of what the check looks for.